ember-learn/emberjs-contributors-workshop/resources/expectations.md

 On the day of the actual workshop you should outline the workshop format and introduce the different mentors.
 Then try to keep an eye on people having a hard time participating or finding work to do and try to help out.
-We recomend a 3h format, and that you leave yourself some prep and wind down time.
+We recommend a 3h format as well as leaving yourself some prep and wind down time.

 1. Workshop follow-up (1h)